thomasklinger1234/thomasklinger1234/README.md

 ### Hi there 👋

 I am a DevOps engineer based in Germany.
-Working mostly on monitoring, automation and security on AWS.
-Most of the time I code in Go, Python and Java!
+Working mostly on edge systems (Varnish, HAProxy, WAF) and supporting software.
+Most of the time I code in Go, Python and Rust!

-- 🔭 I’m currently working on [AWS CDK](https://github.com/aws/aws-cdk) related projects with focus on DevOps
+- 🔭 I’m currently working on [Varnish](https://varnish-cache.com) related projects
-- 🌱 I’m currently learning *product management* and some Kotlin
 - 💬 Ask me about cloud, monitoring and alerting, the ELK stack and safe deployment techniques

 <!--